koibots8230/Newbie-Orientation/exercises/MotorsAndEncoders.md

 ## Encoders

 Encoders are how we keep track of our motors.
 All our motors have build in encoders, or, when we need more accuracy, we can use external encoders.
 These two types of encoders are defined differently in code.
-When we want to use a built-in encoder, the syntax is
+When we want to use a built-in encoder, the syntax is:
 ```java
 private final RelativeEncoder encoder = motor.getEncoder();
 ```